Funding & Support Policies

 All corporate donors agree to give their funds as unrestricted gifts, for which there is no contractual agreement and no promised products, results, or deliverables.
-We have experimented with different arrangements at times in the past and have come to believe that this is the most productive approach for both the Center and our donors.

 Foundations, international organizations, government entities, and other non-private entities may offer unrestricted gifts, but in most cases they are required to offer grant funding for sponsored research.
 The terms of these grants are set forth in contracts negotiated between the donor and Harvard’s Office of Sponsored Programs and include specific parameters such as budget guidelines, timelines, and deliverables.

 These policies complement the relevant policies of Harvard Law School and Harvard University.
-We will continue to review these policies to ensure that we are doing our utmost to maintain the integrity of the Berkman Center, our work, and our community.
+We will continue to review these policies to ensure that we are doing our utmost to maintain the integrity of the Berkman Klein Center, our work, and our community.

 Support for Current Activities